-We sat down with Springfield City Group head of data centres Adam Gibson, who oversees the Polaris data centre n
+We sat down with Springfield City Group head of data centers Adam Gibson, who oversees the Polaris data center n

 ear Brisbane, one of Australia's most advanced facilities.

-Designed above Tier 3 specifications, Polaris’ data centre is Australia's leading IT facility, with security standards that are second to none.
+Designed above Tier 3 specifications, Polaris' data center is Australia's leading IT facility, with security standards that are second to none.

-Gibson talks about the things that go into making a data centre truly great while explaining how Polaris keeps its customers happy by delivering in five key areas.
+Gibson talks about the things that go into making a data center truly great while explaining how Polaris keeps its customers happy by delivering in five key areas.

 Taking a holistic security approach